tsdmrfth/langtons-ant-server/README.md

 | **Performance** | `permessage-deflate` is enabled in the WS handshake which cuts average snapshot payload size in local profiling and boosts ops/sec at shorter tick intervals. |

 ---
-## Continuous Integration
+## Continuous Integration & Deployment
+This repository uses GitHub Actions for continuous integration and automatic deployment to Heroku.

+### CI/CD Pipeline
-This repository ships with a GitHub Actions workflow located at `.github/workflows/ci.yml` which runs on every push and pull-request to the `main` branch.
+The workflow is located at `.github/workflows/ci.yml` and runs on every push and pull request to the `main-v2` branch.

-Pipeline outline
+**Pipeline Steps:**
 1. Checkout code
 2. Enable Corepack then activate **Yarn 4.6.0** – matching the `packageManager` field
 3. Spin up a Node 24.x matrix runner
-4. Install dependencies with `yarn install --immutable` using the cached `api/yarn.lock`
+4. Install dependencies with `yarn install --immutable` using the cached `yarn.lock`
-5. Build the TypeScript sources via `yarn build:server`
+5. Check TypeScript compilation with `yarn check-typescript`
 6. Execute the Jest test suite with `yarn test`
+7. **Automatic Heroku deployment** (only on successful CI completion)

-All steps run from the `api` sub-directory to keep the mono-repo future-proof.
-The workflow fails fast on type errors or failing tests, ensuring main is always deployable.
+The workflow fails fast on type errors or failing tests, ensuring only validated code reaches production.

-**Note**: Client-side testing and build steps are missing from CI pipeline.
+### Production Deployment
+- **Platform**: Heroku
+- **Process Manager**: PM2 for automatic restarts and process management
+- **Branch**: `main-v2` (automatic deployment on successful CI)
+- **Health Check**: Available at `/health` endpoint

 ---
 ## Trade-offs
 * **Colour continuity:** when a player disconnects, their colour is returned to the available pool.
 If they reconnect they will be treated as a new player and may receive a different colour – the implementation keeps the server stateless and avoids reserving colours indefinitely.
 * **Fairness:** current collision resolution favours earlier ants.
 * **Performance vs Memory:** In-memory grid storage provides ultra-low latency but limits scalability for very large grids.
-* **Client-side Testing:** Comprehensive testing was sacrificed for faster development and feature implementation.
-* **Accessibility:** Basic accessibility features were prioritized over advanced accessibility compliance for faster development.
+* **Stateless Design:** Server is stateless for simplicity but lacks session persistence for reconnection handling.
-* **Production Deployment:** Manual deployment process was chosen over automated deployment for simplicity.
+* **Production Deployment:** Automated deployment via GitHub Actions and Heroku for reliability and consistency.

 ---
 ## Future Work
 With more time, I would have liked to implement and test the following:

-### Client Improvements
-- **Comprehensive Testing**: Add unit tests, integration tests, and E2E tests for all client components
-- **Performance Monitoring**: Add performance metrics and monitoring for canvas rendering
-- **Accessibility Enhancement**: Improve keyboard navigation and screen reader support
-- **Advanced UI Features**: Add rule templates, grid size configuration, and game history
-- **Error Reporting**: Integrate with external error reporting service (Sentry, etc.)
-- **PWA Support**: Add Progressive Web App features for offline capability

 ### Server Improvements
 - Implement player session persistence for reconnection handling